-To obtain the optimal solution for the two-dimensional test problems, we minimize \eqref{eq:MDPobjective1} to obtain the value function $V(x)\coloneqq \inf_u J(x,u)$, which is known to be characterized by the Bellman equation
+To obtain the optimal solution for the two-dimensional test problems, we minimize \eqref{eq:MDPobjective1} to obtain the value function ${\tilde V(x)\coloneqq \inf_u \tilde J(x,u)}$, which is known to be characterized by the Bellman equation

-where $f(x')$ is the per-period inventory cost when the end-of-period inventory is $x'$, and $p(x,x',y)$ is the probability of moving from inventory state $x$ to $x'$ given order vector $y$, determined by the underlying demand distribution.
+where {$\mathbb{N}_0^d$ and $\Z^d$ denote the sets of $d$-dimensional natural numbers and integers, respectively.} Also, $f(x')$ is the per-period inventory cost when the end-of-period inventory is $x'$, and $p(x,x',y)$ is the probability of moving from inventory state $x$ to $x'$ given order vector $y$, determined by the underlying demand distribution.

 It is computationally feasible to solve the two-dimensional problems using standard MDP techniques, yielding the benchmarks to which we compare our proposed policy derived from the continuous-time impulse control formulation.
 To be specific, we solve \eqref{eq:bellman} using policy iteration (see, e.g., \citealp[Section~2.3]{bertsekas2012dynamic}).